ReFreezed/LuaWebGen/README.md

 The URL to the current page.

 `page.title`<br>
 The title of the current page.
+Each page should update this value.

 ### Other Globals

 `data`<br>
 Access data from the *data* folder.
-E.g. type `data.cats` to retrieve `data/cats.lua`.
+E.g. type `data.cats` to retrieve the contents of `data/cats.lua`.

 `params` or `P`<br>
 Table for storing any custom data you want.